 And all of our hopes - we set on the risen Christ

-Today we will throw things again.
-Today is Easter and Easter is my favorite because it means that we are saved.
+Sunday, finally, we will throw things again.
+Sunday is Easter and Easter is my favorite because it means that we are saved.
 We are free.
 We are loved.
 We have a place to throw our junk and a place to set our hopes.
 We have a Savior who loves to wash us clean and we have a community of believers to be our messy selves in.
 We get grace and mercy and all kinds of wonderful gifts we didn't earn and don't deserve.